Family violence is any abusive behaviour in a family or intimate relationship where one person attempts to gain and maintain control over another.

 Stop using violence and abuse

-If you can’t, you must remove yourself from situations where it can occur.
+If you can’t do this, then you must remove yourself from situations where it can occur.
 This may mean temporarily leaving the environment where you are causing damage to others, restricting your contact or only being in that environment when there are other people around.

 Take proactive steps